rick-mallery/test/importing_data_sets.md

    - **Add from local file** &mdash; Choose a file from a file browser.
 3. The options differ depending on which input type you select.
 Jump to the relevant section below.

-After running one of the following procedures, the data set appears as a feature set under the Analyze Feature Sets tab.

 ## Adding a File from a URL
 1. Choose a folder to store the data set.
 2. For **Data Set Name\***, do one of the following: